 Coming off an eighth place finish at the NCAA championships last year, the tournament provides an opportunity for both Penn programs to use the momentum from the previous season to set the tone for the rest of the year.
 The Quakers performed well at the Penn State Open two weeks ago, but looking ahead to this weekend’s bouts, both the men's and women’s squads are preparing for even tougher competition coming their way.

 According to the NCAA Coaches' Poll for the 2018 men’s season, Ohio State ranked first, Notre Dame third, and Penn fourth.
-Penn State is ranked ninth, while North Carolina received ten votes in .
+Penn State is ranked ninth, while North Carolina received ten votes in the poll.
 For the men’s squad, which won its third straight share of the Ivy League title last season, this meet will be critical heading into the rest of the season.
 Senior captain Justin Yoo is confident in the team’s ability to rise to the occasion.

 “The format for Penn State was a lot different than what we’re going to fence since it was an individual tournament, but also it didn’t really matter so much,” Yoo said.
 "I will say that when our team competes at competitions that do matter, we perform extremely well.
 I think Penn State was a good warm-up, but we’re just getting started.”

 On the women’s side, Penn ranks below all of its competitors for this weekend except for Northwestern and North Carolina.
 However, the squad welcomed a strong incoming class, with freshman Lark Izenson placing third in sabre at the Penn State Open.

 “We’re fencing some really strong teams this weekend. … There are a lot of freshmen this year, and none of us have fenced in a tournament with this format, which will be an adjustment,” Izenson said.

 In addition to helping the freshmen find their footing, the team will also have to fill the gaps of many strong competitors who graduated last spring.